Blog “IKI Alliance Mexico”

 Climate and biodiversity policies in Mexico

 Over the past decade, Mexico has become an international leader on both climate change and biodiversity issues.
-As the tenth emitter of greenhouse gases worldwide, Mexico was one of the first countries to issue a climate change law.
-Under the Paris Agreement, it was one of the first countries to present its Nationally Determined Contribution (NDC).
+As the 10th greatest emitter of greenhouse gases worldwide, Mexico was one of the first countries to issue a climate change law.
+Under the Paris Agreement, it was also among the first countries to present its Nationally Determined Contribution (NDC).

-Due to its great biological diversity, Mexico is considered one of the 17 “megadiverse” countries.
-However, its natural heritage is threatened by several factors: including the loss and degradation of habitats, climate change and pollution.
-Mexico hosted the thirteenth Conference of the Parties of the Convention on Biological Diversity (CBD) in 2016, where it promoted the integration of biodiversity in the productive sectors and presented its National Biodiversity Strategy (ENBioMex) and adjacent 2016-2030 Action Plan.
+Due to its great biological diversity, Mexico is considered one of the world’s 17 “megadiverse” countries.
+However, its natural heritage is threatened by several factors, including the loss and degradation of habitats, climate change and pollution.
+Mexico hosted the 13th Conference of the Parties of the Convention on Biological Diversity (CBD) in 2016, where it promoted the integration of biodiversity in the productive sectors and presented the National Biodiversity Strategy of Mexico (ENBioMex) and its adjacent 2016-2030 Action Plan.

 The International Climate Change Initiative (IKI) in Mexico

-Based on the efforts and leadership of Mexico, the Federal Ministry of the Environment, Nature Conservation and Nuclear Safety of Germany (BMU, acronym in German) supports Mexico through its International Initiative on Change Climate (IKI).
-The IKI is a key element of Germany’s international climate finance and its financial commitments under the CBD.
+Based on the efforts and leadership of Mexico, the BMU supports Mexico through IKI, which is a key element of Germany’s international climate finance strategy and its financial commitments under the CBD.

 Mexico is an IKI priority country.
-Currently, around 40 bilateral, regional and global projects are implemented in the country by about 15 organizations in the four IKI focus areas: mitigation, adaptation, REDD + and biodiversity.
+Currently, about 40 bilateral, regional and global projects are being implemented in the country by about 15 organizations in IKI’s four focus areas: mitigation, adaptation, REDD+ and biodiversity.